WICG/view-transitions/explainer.md

 # Related Reading
 An aspect of the feature that needs to be defined is the [type of navigations](https://github.com/WICG/app-history#appendix-types-of-navigations) that the outgoing page can configure.
 We expect this will closely align with the navigations that can be observed by the page using app-history's [navigate event](https://github.com/WICG/app-history#restrictions-on-firing-canceling-and-responding).

-[^1]: Standardization of this behaviour is a part of the [renderblocking](https://github.com/whatwg/html/issues/7131) proposal.
+[^1]: The pseudo elements in the top layer will not have an associated [::backdrop](https://fullscreen.spec.whatwg.org/#::backdrop-pseudo-element) that is created for other elements in the top layer.
 [^2]: A working example using the existing element() function in Firefox is [here](https://jsbin.com/fifupusuvo/1/edit?html,output).